sebastian5329/adf-trigger-file-based-orchestration/README.md

 This repository demonstrates a model solution for orchestrating data ingestion when multiple upstream sources deliver data at different times and with unpredictable processing durations.
 Instead of relying on a fixed schedule, the pipelines use trigger-file–based orchestration to determine when all upstream data is ready for ingestion.

+*Event Trigger*

+The solution uses an event-based trigger on Azure Blob Storage to start the ingestion process automatically.
+The trigger monitors for files whose names end with job3_completed.csv.

+	•	When this file arrives, the pipeline execution begins.
+	•	The pipeline will only succeed if all required upstream files are present, even after the trigger fires.
+	•	This ensures data integrity, preventing incomplete ingestion when dependent files are missing.

 *Pipeline Architecture*